 Expenditures for equitable services to eligible private school children, teachers and other educational personnel, and families must be equal to the proportion of funds allocated to participating public school attendance areas based on the number of children from low-income families who reside in those attendance areas and attend private schools.
 The district must determine the proportionate share of Title I-A funds available for equitable services based on the total amount of Title I-A funds received by the district prior to any allowable expenditures or transfers of funds.

-If the district does not have any private schools, check the box at the top of the page to indicate this, and move on to next page.
+If the district does not have any private schools, verify the checkbox indicating the district does not have any private schools has been checked on the Private Schools Consultation page and move on to next page.